IGME-RIT/Basic-OpenGL-with-GLFW-Instanced-Rendering/README.md

-# Basic OpenGL with GLFW: Cube Map Reflections
+# Basic OpenGL with GLFW: Instanced Rendering

-Using cube maps, and reflection like that in the specular maps example, we can simulate models with reflective surfaces.
+Calling draw separately for each wastes a ton of time.
+Using a similar strategy to the spritebatching example, we can buffer our world matrices, and use them to render hundreds of objects in a single draw call.

 # Setup